 - On the Ambari Server host, stage the appropriate MySQL connector for later deployment. - a.
 Download the MySQL Connector/JDBC driver from MySQL. - b.
+Make sure the .jar file has the appropriate permissions for Ambari to access it 644. - c.
 On the Ambari Server host run:

 '''

-ambari-server setup --jdbc-db=mysql --jdbc-driver=/path/to/mysql/mysqlconnector-java.jar
+ambari-server setup --jdbc-db=mysql --jdbc-driver=<path to mysql

+connector jar>

 '''